chaunceygardiner/weewx-loopdata/README.md

 Note: `unit.label.<obs>` is also supported (e.g., `unit.label.<obs>`).

 Lastly, `trend.barometer.desc` is also supported and provides a text version of the baromter rate (e.g., `Falling Slowly`).
-Baromter trend descriptions can be localize in the `LoopData` section of weewx.conf
+Barometer trend descriptions can be localized in the `LoopData` section of weewx.conf
 ```
 [LoopData]